baradev/kbarushkaa.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to hire me
 ---

-My name is Inigo Montoya.
+My name is Barbora Klusackova.
 I have the following qualities:

-- I rock a great mustache
+- I'm fast learner, ready to challenge myself
-- I'm extremely loyal to my family
+- I'm extremely ready to help your company solve issues

 What else do you need?